Juice-XIJ/forza_auto_gear/README.md

 2. Lots of variables could be modified in `constants.py`
 3. If you already have the config file, then run F7 directly.
 It will load the config automatically while driving.
 Or you could share configs to your friends.
 Don't forget to share your car tune as well :)
 4. You could modify the log level in `logger.py` for console and file handlers.
+5. Feel free to modify any logic to fit your style.

 ## Acknowledgments
 - [forza_motorsport](https://github.com/nettrom/forza_motorsport) for data reading protocol